 (iii) Departments are required to appoint Departmental Health and Safety Officers (DHSOs) as per the Employee Participation Agreement.

-(iv) OHS roles and responsibilities procedure: The primary function of the University Health and Safety Compliance team is to support and enable compliance with the various health and safety legislative requirements.
+(iv) OHS roles and responsibilities: The primary function of the University Health and Safety Compliance team is to support and enable compliance with the various health and safety legislative requirements.
 The team consists of specialist roles for high risk activities as well as providing general health and safety support.
 The team maintains the web page and is responsible for the continuous review of information and compliance requirements.
-The Head of Health and Safety Compliance reports to Senior Management and via the Safety and Compliance committee to Council on health and safety performance and escalates any issues.
+The Director of Health and Safety reports to Senior Management and via the Ethics, Health and Safety committee to Council on health and safety performance and escalates any issues.

 Roles & Responsibility

-(ii) Reporting to Senior Management: The Head of Health and Safety Compliance completes a high level monthly report to the Ethics and Safety Committee and the Risk Committee.
+(ii) Reporting to Senior Management: The Director of Health, Safety and Wellbeing reports monthly to the Ethics, Health and Safety Committee and the Senior Leadership Team.

 4.2 Health and Safety: Training and Competency